Rancher

 Rancher is a Kubernetes management platform that simplifies the deployment and management of clusters across any environment, enhancing flexibility, scalability, and resource efficiency.

-Through this integration, Apono helps you discover your Kubernetes resources and securely manage access through your Rancher instance.
+By integrating with this ecosystem, Apono helps you discover your Kubernetes resources and securely manage access directly through your Rancher instance.

 Follow these steps to create a dedicated user for Apono: